 Pre-K through 12 Education

-The Cullen Foundation recognizes that despite some progress over the past decades, there are still substantial education challenges that exist in Erie County today, including Math and English proficiency scores significantly below state averages, low high school graduation rates, and lack of college and career readiness.
-The Cullen Foundation also recognizes that there are no “silver bullet” solutions; instead, the Foundation believes that a portfolio of approaches, interventions, and types of support are necessary to enhancing the education of Erie County students today.
-Importantly, the Cullen Foundation sees value in all three education sectors active in the county today: traditional public, private and charter.
+Cullen Foundation recognizes that despite some progress over the past decades, there are still substantial education challenges that exist in Erie County today, including Math and English proficiency scores significantly below state averages, low high school graduation rates, and lack of college and career readiness.
+Cullen Foundation also recognizes that there are no “silver bullet” solutions; instead, the Foundation believes that a portfolio of approaches, interventions, and types of support are necessary to enhancing the education of Erie County students today.